munificent/game-programming-patterns/book/dirty-flag.markdown

     sync point may not be part of the game mechanics.
 We may just want to hide the work behind a loading screen or a cut scene.

-    * *Doing the work doesn't impact the user experience.* Unlike the above option, you can often give something to distract the player while the game is busy processing.
+    * *Doing the work doesn't impact the user experience.* Unlike the previous option, you can often give something to distract the player while the game is busy processing.

-    * *You lose control over when the work happens.* This is sort of the opposite of the above point.
+    * *You lose control over when the work happens.* This is sort of the opposite of the earlier point.
 You have micro-scale control over when you process, and can make sure the game handles it gracefully.

         What you *can't* do is ensure the player actually makes it to the